-His Royal Highness Sultan Nazrin Shah, the Deputy King of Malaysia, has detailed the vision for a new world-leading Centre for Southeast Asian Studies at the University of Oxford.
+His Royal Highness Sultan Nazrin Shah, the Deputy King of Malaysia, has detailed the vision for a new world-leading ASEAN Institute at the University of Oxford.

-Speaking at the dinner in Kuala Lumpur His Royal Highness gave further details of the new academic Centre, which was launched at Oxford’s historic Sheldonian Theatre last October and of which he is patron.
-The Centre will be part of the Oxford School of Global and Area Studies, creating a dedicated focus for research and teaching excellence in academic study of the ASEAN countries.
+Speaking at the dinner in Kuala Lumpur His Royal Highness gave further details of the new academic Institute, which was launched at Oxford’s historic Sheldonian Theatre last October and of which he is patron.
+The Institute will be part of the Oxford School of Global and Area Studies, creating a dedicated focus for research and teaching excellence in academic study of the ASEAN countries.

 Oxford University’s Chancellor and the former Governor of Hong Kong, Lord Patten of Barnes, thanked HRH the Sultan for his work as sponsor on the project.
 Lord Patten said: “There could not be anyone

 better and more qualified to do this.
 We are particularly delighted, because this is such an important project for us.
 We want to create the best centre for studying, researching and teaching about Southeast Asia, not just in Britain, but in Europe.
 Southeast Asia is probably the most significant archipelago in the world with a hugely important part to play in the 21st century.
 Its challenges range from environmental sustainability, to issues of regional governance.
 We look forward to collaborating with the universities and businesses in the region in creating a centre which is equal to the exciting tasks which lie ahead.”